jdkindy/appengine-php-wordpress-starter-project/DEPLOY.md

-For this documentation (DEPLOY.md), the commands presented are being run via the Google Cloud Shell
+For this documentation (DEPLOY.md), the commands presented are being run via the Google Cloud Shell.

 ## Initial setup